 A 47-year-old man is facing multiple charges stemming from a violent incident Tuesday in Goleta, according to the Santa Barbara County Sheriff’s Department.

-Robert Tyson Martin of Goleta was booked into the Santa Barbara County Jail after the incident, which occurred sometime before 8 a.m. at a home in the 6200 block of Aberdeen Avenue, Lt.
+Robert Tyson Martin of Goleta was booked into the Santa Barbara County Jail after the incident, which occurred sometime before 8 a.m. at a Goleta home, Lt.
 Butch Arnoldi said.